contentauth/c2patool/README.md

 ```

 Where:
 - `trust` is an optional subcommand to [enable trust support](#configuring-trust-support) for certificates on a "known certificate list."
-With this sub-command, several other options are available.
+With this sub-command, several additional options are available.
 - `PATH` is the (relative or absolute) file path to the asset to read or embed a manifest into.
 - `OPTIONS` is one or more of the command-line options described in following table.